HE, Mingliang

 • Signal Transduction

-• Drug Development
+• Target-specific Drug Development for Antiviral/Anticancer/Anti-ageing

 Research Interests

-Common diseases such as cancers and infectious diseases are major challenges for public health and great economic burden of societies.
+Common diseases (such as acute and chronic infectious diseases, human cancers) and ageing are major challenges for public health and great economic burden of societies.
 There are approximately 15 million new cancer cases and 8 million cancer-related deaths annually with constant increasing numbers in the last decade.
 Every individual is affected by some pathogens from time to time in his/her life; and infectious Diseases caused by pathogen invasion kill at least 5 million people worldwide every year (http://www.who.int/mediacentre).
 Accompanied with economic globalization, infectious diseases spread rapidly from one place to other countries that may cause pandemic infections and high mortalities.
 Virus (such as hepatitis virus, Ebola virus, human immunodeficient virus, influenza virus, enterovirus) infections cause a variety of human infectious diseases and cancers.
 2019-nCoV pandemic caused health disaster worldwide without either effective prevention or treatment means.
 It is urgently to put more effort to investigate the underlining mechanisms of these diseases and to develop effective therapeutic drugs.
 However, there is no common drug against these viruses.
 Research on cancer and virus would facilitate us to discover new biomarkers for early and accurate diagnosis, to identify new targets for drug development and to develop new prevention and therapeutic strategies.

 Grants